incpo/legioncs/README.md

 The site was conceived as divided into two sides.
 In one (left) functional part, and in the other a suitable photo.
 The site is superbly responsive to ALL devices! <b>It's a full stuck project.</b>

 ### Warning!
-It is forbidden to use the design of the project for any purpose ( logo ) <br/>
+It is forbidden to use the design of the project for any purpose <br/>
 Project Licence: [Attribution-NonCommercial-NoDerivatives 4.0 International (CC BY-NC-ND 4.0)](https://creativecommons.org/licenses/by-nc-nd/4.0/)

 ## Stack